 This article explains how to figure out the expected value for a single item (like purchasing a single raffle ticket) and what to do if you have multiple items.
 If you have a discrete random variable, read this other article instead: Expected value for a discrete random variable.

 Sample question: You buy one $10 raffle ticket for a new car valued at $15,000.
 Two thousand tickets are sold.
 What is the expected value of your gain?

-Step 1: Construct a probability chart.
+Step 1: Make a probability chart (see: How to construct a probability distribution).
 Put Gain(X) and Probability P(X) heading the rows and Win/Lose heading the columns.

 Step 3: In the bottom row, put your odds of winning or losing.
 Seeing as 2,000 tickets were sold, you have a 1/2000 chance of winning.
 And you also have a 1,999/2,000 probability chance of losing.

-Step 4: Multiply the gains (X) in the top won by the Probabilities (P) in the bottom row.
+Step 4: Multiply the gains (X) in the top row by the Probabilities (P) in the bottom row.